 For starters, I added the flour, salt, and sugar to my food processor, fitted with a steel blade, and pulsed it 4 or 5 times to combine everything.
 Then I added the butter and shortening, which were cold and cut into small pieces, and pulsed it 8 or 9 times until the mixture resembled coarse meal.

 Then I added a Tablespoon of cold water and a tablespoon of cold Vodka to the food processor, and pulsed it 3 or 4 times.

 I added the remaining water and Vodka to the food processor and pulsed it 3 or 4 additional times, until the dough came together in my hand.

-Into a preheated 400° F the crust went for 25 minutes until it was light gold in color.
+Into a preheated 400° F the crust went for 25 minutes, until it was light gold in color.
 I carefully removed the parchment paper and dried beans from the crust, and returned it to the oven for another 10 minutes or so until it was golden brown.
-The filling of choice tonight was onion and mushroom, a favorite of the Master Taste Tester.
+The filling of choice tonight was an Onion and Mushroom Tart, a favorite of the Master Taste Tester.
 The crust was perfectly cooked, and so flaky that it melted in your mouth.
 Yum!